molysgaard/molysgaard.github.io/content/posts/firkant-a-music-player-completely-in-your-browser/firkant-a-music-player-completely-in-your-browser.md

 tags: ampache, chrome, cloud music, coding, file api, firkant, html5, javascript, open source, web app
 slug: firkant-a-music-player-completely-in-your-browser
 thumbnail: firkant.jpg
+summary: 'Firkant is a music player that runs solely in the browser.
+It streams music from a server using the new HTML5 apis.'
 ---

 I'm found of music, it colors my day.
 This also applies to the rest